MKAVARTS/reactStateOfTheNation/README.md

+#State Of The Nation

-This program takes the top stories from the NY Times API, splits them into individual words, and prints them to the page in rapid, random succession.
+This program takes the top stories from the NY Times API, splits them into individual words, and prints them to the page in rapid, random succession, delivering news in an abstract "*state of the nation*"